flemay/envvars/CONTRIBUTING.md

 Envvars is an open source project and contributions are greatly appreciated.

-There are few ways to contribute to this project.
+There are different ways to contribute to this project.

 ## Star it